scipy-conference/scipy_proceedings/papers/safir_zain_22/main.rst

 contains 2D slices from computed tomography images from the Liver Tumor Segmentation Benchmark – the labels correspond to the classification of 11 different body organs.
-The decision to use a second dataset was motivated because as the claims are tested over more datasets, the results supporting the claims become more generalizable.
+The decision to use a second dataset was motivated because as the improvement proposals are tested over more datasets, the results supporting the improvement proposals become more generalizable.
 The decision to use the OrganAMNIST dataset specifically is motivated in part due to the Quinn Research Group working on similar tasks for biomedical imaging (:cite:`Zain2020TowardsAU`).
 It is also motivated in part